 Gulf War connected illnesses

-VA already has established presumptions for some of the diseases and illnesses addressed in the 2006 and 2010 IOM reports.
+VA already has established presumptions or special rules for some of the diseases and illnesses addressed in the 2006 and 2010 IOM reports.
 For example:

 - VA presumes amyotrophic lateral sclerosis (ALS) diagnosed in all Veterans with 90 days or more continuous active military service is related to their service.
 Because this presumption applies to all Veterans, there is no need for a separate presumption for Gulf War Veterans.